qitar/slidepack-examples/README.md

 # Generating PowerPoint files with SlidePack: Sample Code

 This repository contains sample code that demonstrates how to generate PowerPoint presentations using [SlidePack](https://slidepack.io).
+SlidePack is a templating engine for PowerPoint presentations.

 Refer to instructions in the directory of your preferred language to get started.